dprgarner/collaborative-crosswords-heroku/README.md

 The Client side is built with [create-react-app](https://create-react-app.dev/) and TypeScript (see the [README](./client/README.md)).
 The server is a small Express app written in TypeScript.
 Both sides communicate in real time using [Socket.io](https://socket.io/).

 The server and client code have independent `package.json` and `tsconfig.json` config files, but share the code in `./client/src/shared`.
-This directory is copied to `./src/shared` in the server source code directory at server build time (there were issues with Webpack and CRA when I tried to use a symlink).
+This directory is copied to `./server/src/shared` in the server source code directory at server build time (there were issues with Webpack and CRA when I tried to use a symlink).

 ## Developing

 ## Getting started

 Run `docker-compose up` and open a browser at `http://localhost:3000`.
 The Create React App server will start on port 3000, which will proxy requests through to the Express server on port 4000.
 Both servers will refresh on changes to the source code.

+Docker will create the `node_modules` directories in the built images, which won't be accessible to a code editor.
+To fix module resolution, run `yarn` in the `./client/` and `./server/` directories.

 ### Testing